 Large numbers of women chose to begin a construction career, surpassing the 1,900 mark for a second year in a row and representing a peak of 9.32% of all newcomers to the industry.

 “I am delighted to see that the number of women in construction has been growing over the past few years.
 In light of this new reality, industry partners are working hard to support the retention of women and are striving to foster a healthy and inclusive work environment as they develop phase 3 of the PAEF,” said Diane Lemieux, President and Chief Executive Officer of the CCQ.

-The objective of the Programme d’accès à l'égalité des femmes dans l’industrie de la construction (PAEF), adopted in 2015, is to increase the number of women practising a trade or occupation and therefore to correct the situation of underrepresentation of women workers.
+Adopted in 2015, the Programme d'accès à l'égalité des femmes dans l'industrie de la construction (Women in construction equal opportunity program – PAEF) aims to boost the number of women practicing a trade or occupation to address and rectify the underrepresentation of women in the industry.

 Women in construction: Facts and figures

 - 7,200 women worked on construction sites (3.64%)

 Trades and occupations that exceeded the PAEF target:

 - 1,700 women painters (24.71%, target 15%)

 - 1,370 women workers with unskilled occupation status (4.98%, target 3%)